[UPDATED OCTOBER 2023]

 - Be careful in your car

-Outdoor cats love to worm their way under the bonnet of cars.
+Some cats have been known to get under the bonnet of cars.
 That’s because cars are often a dry and warm place for your cat to curl up in.
 For safety, you should gently bang on the bonnet of your car before turning on the engine.

 Speaking of cars, now’s the perfect time to remind you how dangerous antifreeze is for cats.
 It contains toxins like ethylene glycol and methanol, which can be deadly.
 The worst part?
 It tastes extremely sweet and is irresistible to cats.
 But it can cause extreme damage to the liver and kidneys – even if only a small amount is ingested.